wkoertgen/train.oracle12.migration/FAQ.md

 ## 14. What has Vagrant to do with VirtualBox?
 See some good books, e.g. [Vagrant Up and Runnin](http://chimera.labs.oreilly.com/books/1234000001668/) by Mitchell Hashimoto, the author of Vagrant.

-## 15. As user oracle I cannot execute scripts stored in the shared folders.
+## 15. As user oracle I cannot execute scripts stored in the shared folder ./develop
 As user `vagrant` you have no problem, because the shared folder `/vagrant` is owned by user `vagrant`.
 If you want full compliance of your scripts eg. in the folder `/vagrant/develop` you could do the following:

 In `Vagrantfile` uncomment the line